Victoria Sporting Club: Golden era (1960–1964)

+The line-up of Victoria before a league match in 1962.

+In 1961, Victoria signed several West Pakistani talent and internationals, forming a solid squad, with the likes of Moosa Ghazi, Muhammad Umer, Hussain Killer, who were fresh off their stints in India, among many more, the club would finish runner-ups behind Mohammedan Sporting, in the league, and share the Independence Day Football Tournament with them as well.

-In 1962, with the additions of Abdul Ghafoor, Abbas and Abdullah Rahi from Dhaka Mohammedan and Kolkata Mohammedan, respectively, and under the leadership of coach-cum-captain, Muhammad Umer, the club won several consecutive tournaments.
-They were unbeaten champions in the First Division, while also winning the Independence Day Tournament.
-Victoria also won the prestigious Aga Khan Gold Cup title, dismantling the feeder team for South Korea, Young Taegeuk Football Association 5–1.
-In the league, Victoria defeated defending champions, Mohammedan 5–2 and 5–0 over two phases, while the club's captain, Umer, also recorded 10 goals in a single league game against Wari Club.
+The following season, with the additions of forwards, Ghulam Abbas and Abdullah Rahi, Yousuf Jr. from Mohammedan, and Yousuf Sr. from Karachi, along with Abdul Ghafoor and Murad Bakhsh in midfield and defense respectively, and under the leadership of coach-cum-captain, Muhammad Umer, the club was undefeated champions of the First Division League, while also winning the Independence Day Tournament.
+Victoria also won the prestigious 1962 Aga Khan Gold Cup title, dismantling the feeder team for South Korea, Young Taegeuk Football Association 5–1.
+In the league, Victoria defeated defending champions, Mohammedan 5–0 and 5–2 over two phases, while captain Umer, also recorded 10 goals in a single league game against Wari Club.